 If you are using the ketogenic diet to lose weight, you will need to create a caloric deficit.
 So eat a little less fat.
 By doing this, you will use your own body fat stores for fuel.
 This means that a portion of your daily caloric usage will actually be from your body fat stores, not nutritional fat!

-Your ketogenic plate for fat loss should look like one of these!
 Most of your plate should be covered in leafy green vegetables, one fifth should be protein and it should be cooked in butter or smothered in a healthy fat such as olive, coconut or avocado oil.
 These are the Keto Superfoods!